victorock/ansible-role-java-webapp/README.md

-Ansible Phillyapp
+Ansible Tomcat Webapp
 =========

-Simple Role to Deploy Phillyapp.
+Simple Role to Deploy in Tomcat an webapp taken from maven repository.

 Requirements
 ------------